-Drawing on FVU’s twenty-five year history of commissioning, producing and supporting artists’ film, White Screen enabled important works to be accessed afresh by a generation who might not otherwise have encountered them.
-These encounters, crucially, were mediated through text – essays, polemics, and personal reflections.
-Reflecting on the changing role of artists’ moving image in the digital age – its production, consumption and dissemination – each new essay provided a contemporary response to a historical moment.
+Drawing on FVU’s twenty-five year history of commissioning, producing and supporting artists’ film, White Screen enables important works to be accessed afresh by a generation who might not otherwise have encountered them.
+These encounters, crucially, are mediated through text – essays, polemics, and personal reflections.
+Reflecting on the changing role of artists’ moving image in the digital age – its production, consumption and dissemination – each new essay provides a contemporary response to a historical moment.

 White Screen is a collaborative project between Film and Video Umbrella (FVU) and The White Review.
 The White Review’s participation is made possible by the support of Maureen Paley.
 Supported by Arts Council England